OtsoBjorklund/CCMAS_project/docs/index.rst

 no global evaluation of the entire improvisation, the agents only evaluate their own playing and the most surprising motifs played by the other agents.

+The agents have two different memories: one for the vocabulary and one for the motifs perceived from the environment.
+When the agents add motifs to their vocabulary, the new motif replaces the most similar one to keep the vocabulary diverse.
+When the agents memorize motifs from the environment, they replace the oldest motifs from their memory of the musical context.

 Implementation
 ----------------
 The system is implemented using python 3, creamas, and music21.
 The improvisation lasts a predetermined number of steps and the motif length is fixed and is the same for all agents.
 The result of the entire improvisation is output into a MusicXML and MIDI file that can then be viewed and played by many music notation and digital audio workstation (DAW) applications.
 All handling of symbolic music data is handled by the class Motif.
+All agents use same length motifs so that there is no need for any separate rhythmic synchronisation between the agents.

 The system is truly a multi-agent system: there is no global authority controlling the agent's decision making, and the communication between the agents is limited to perceiving only some of the motifs from the environment.
 The